Study funding by boar hunting

 Money and career do not make you happy

-But at some point, I realized, "I had a job and a lot of money, but it did not feel full."
-Then he started dealing with climate change and the environment.
+But at some point I realized: "I had a job and a lot of money, but it didn't feel filled."
+Then he started to deal with climate change and environmental protection.

-And soon realized: "I was part of the problem by wasting resources unnecessarily and accumulating things."
-And he confessed that he prefers his own Company wanted to start up and return to his homeland.
+And soon realized: "I was part of the problem by using up resources unnecessarily and amassing things."
+And he admitted to himself that he'd rather have his own Company wanted to start up and return to his homeland.

 Businessplan according to Stammestradition

-So he developed the concept for his ecological tourism in close cooperation with his tribe.
-The goal was that the tribe not only receives its forest area, but also afforestation operates.
+In close cooperation with his tribe, he developed the concept for his ecological tourism.
+The goal was that the tribe not only maintains its forest area, but also runs a afforestation project.

-The company should also provide jobs and income in environmental protection for young people.
-"The communities are very poor," says Joe: "There was hardly any headwind in implementing my plans."
+The company should also provide environmental protection jobs and income for young people.
+“The communities are very poor,” says Joe: “So there was hardly any headwind when I implemented my plans”

 Hikes and bush camp